Planning permission

 ---|---|---|

-Planning Surgery (Householder) For enquiries for development in the curtilage of a dwellinghouse which would fall within a Householder Planning Application | Set days per week (Two working days notice required) | £184 |
+Planning Surgery (Householder) For enquiries for development in the curtilage of a dwellinghouse which would fall within a Householder Planning Application | Must be booked at least 5 days in advance | £200* |

-Planning Surgery (Minors) For enquiries which would fall within a Minor Planning Application | Set days per week (Two working days notice required) | £305 |
+Planning Surgery (Minors) For enquiries which would fall within a Minor Planning Application | Must be booked at least 5 days in advance | £350** |

 Written Advice Service

-The written pre-application advice services allow for advice to be sought on the planning merits of a broad range of proposals, ranging from Householder Development (extensions/alterations/outbuildings within the curtilage of a dwellinghouse) to Major Developments.
-The council has also introduced new written pre-application advice categories for alterations to shop fronts and for businesses at residential properties where a change of use or operational development is required.
+The written pre-application advice services allow for advice to be sought on the planning merits of a broad range of proposals, ranging from Householder Development to Major Developments.

-Written pre-application advice can be requested by completing the application form and paying the relevant fee depending on the type of development.
+Written pre-application advice can be requested online by completing the application form and paying the relevant fee depending on the type of development.
 The advice given will be based on the information provided, and at a very minimum we will require a location plan to be submitted.

 What to expect